 How to avoid this: Never sign anything unless you know it is genuine.
 If you are genuinely looking to support a cause, do thorough research about it and then proceed to pay money to them.

 10. Roadside Games ScamYou might come across people inviting you to play a quick card, dice or a "which cup is it in?" game.
-You might think you'll ace the game but trust me, you will end up losing all your money as it's all part of a biased game.
+You might think you'll ace the game but trust me; you will end up losing all your money in this travel scam as it's all part of a biased game.

 How to avoid this: Do not play the game as it is rigged from the beginning.
 The players who win it are not real winners but mere actors involved to make normal people participate in the game.

-So these were the 10 common travel scams you can avoid to not get duped on your next trip!
+So these were the ten common travel scams you can avoid not to get duped on your next trip!
 Happy travelling.